medkill/medkill/README.md

 </br>
 im usually offtab whenever im on
 </br>
-feel free to whisper if you wanna chat just dont be a fucking weirdo
+feel free to whisper if you wanna chat just dont be weird pls ty
 </p>